Reetika444/namaste-react/README.md

 - why do we need state variables? can we use local variable instead of state variable? ans- when we change something on ui (calling a function / rerender of whole component when state variable changes, It triggers reconcialition Algorithm and fastly(milliseconds)) therefore react is fast as it knows what to change  - no

+- local state variable super powerful variaBble we use react hook known as usestate - scope of local state variable is inside component